 Next, fill out these applications:

-Tiny Home Plan Approval & Insignia Request form (F623-039-000): This is your basic application and gets the insignia for the L&I inspector to place on your tiny home.
-This also gets the insignia for the L&I inspector to place The insignia is also important when talking with your local building department when you place the residence.
+Tiny House Plan Approval & Insignia Request form (F623-039-000): This is your basic application and gets the insignia for the L&I inspector to place on your tiny house.
+The insignia is also important when talking with your local building department when you place the residence.

 Notification to Local Enforcement Agency (F623-013-000): This is included with a copy of your plan that is sent to the local building department upon L&I approval.